 I was very pleased to see the approach Saulo took in his final chapter on submissions, where he emphasises essential concepts like tapping before injury, treating class as learning not 'winning' or 'losing' and accepting that you will eventually find yourself tapping to lower belts.
 The submissions themselves are all straightforward, accompanied by Saulo's trademark clarity of explanation.

 It's an excellent book, which will be of benefit to anyone looking to improve their BJJ.
 I wouldn't recommend it as the first book you buy, as it would be easy to get bogged down by the sheer amount of technique on display, but its definitely an instructional you should have in your library.
-Available to buy here, (and for the US, here).
+Available to buy here.

 Full Review: This book has been getting rave reviews on the internet even before it was officially released.
 As many of the people writing were particularly enthusiastic about its applicability to beginners, I was very keen to take a look, finally picking it up earlier this month.

 Saulo's teaching style is perfect for a book: as can be seen on Jiu Jitsu Revolution, he loves to talk.
 That tendency towards extended discussion translates well to the written medium, where has a chance to really go into detail.
 It is also a little clearer, as the words are filtered through Kevin Howell and the rest of the editing team, so Saulo's trademark Brazilian English has been cleaned up for grammar.

 In the introduction, Saulo has lots of points to make, with sensible comments about controlling the ego.
 I don't agree with him that the journey from white to blue is the most important, but then I can only judge that as a blue myself.
 I would have thought that blue to purple is far more momentous, though its difficult to make any absolute statements about rank in a style which lacks any kind of standardised promotion system.